Mathématique: Chapter 63

 Chapter 63

 Rush rematerialized in a small room of featureless white.
-The floor asserted itself aggressively against the soles of his shoes.
-The world pitched.
-His hands came to Young’s shoulders as the other man steadied him on the room’s low platform.
+The floor asserted itself against the soles of his shoes and the world pitched.
+His hands came to Young’s shoulders.

-“Ah,” Rush said, opening his eyes.
+“Ah.”
+Rush opened his eyes.

 They looked at one another.
 Young seemed terribly immediate against the bright expanse of the walls.
 Rush was caught in a vertiginous sweep that involved gravity, perspective, and the fabric of spacetime.
-He shut his eyes again, in a long blink.
+He shut his eyes again in a long blink.

 “John Sheppard,” Rush said.